hufyhang/node-ecstatic/README.md

 A simple static file server middleware.
 Use it with a raw http server, express/connect or on the CLI!

+# Changes on this folk:

++ Added "allows" support to specify which directories should be shown.

 # Examples:

 ## express 4.x